petergns/awsCatalog/README.md

 There are [several sites that allow reverse IP lookup](https://mxtoolbox.com/SuperTool.aspx) to allow you to do this.

+**Note On IP Reverse Lookup Link:** Need to use the dropdown, and click on 'Reverse Lookup'.

 In the case of this instance it is: `http://ec2-18-216-39-42.us-east-2.compute.amazonaws.com`

 ### Update the instance